angular/angular/modules/angular2/docs/core/02_directives.md

 Component is a directive which uses shadow DOM to create encapsulate visual behavior.
 Components are tipically used to create UI widgets or to break up the application into smaller components.

 * Only one component can be present per DOM element.
-* Components CSS selectors usualy trigger on element names.
+* Component's CSS selectors usually trigger on element names.
 (Best practice)
 * Component has its own shadow view which is attached to the element as a Shadow DOM.
 * Shadow view context is the component instance. (i.e. template expressions are evaluated against the component instance.)